spring-cloud/spring-cloud-kubernetes/spring-cloud-kubernetes-examples/kubernetes-zipkin/README.md

 oc new-project zipkin
 ```

-When using OpenShift, you must assign the `view` role to the *default* service account in the current project in orde to allow our Java Kubernetes Api to access
+When using OpenShift, you must assign the `view` role to the *default* service account in the current project in order to allow our Java Kubernetes Api to access
 the API Server :

 ```